 Kudos to us WordPress users and developers!

 I’m not too surprised as WP is the best and most powerful blogging platform.
 It had great features and is easy to custimize.
-I think more then 80% bloggers use Wordpress.
+I think more then 80% bloggers use WordPress.